King Charles III addresses German parliament, meets Scholz – KION546

 After his speech, Charles visited a refugee center for Ukrainians at Berlin’s former Tegel airport, and met representatives from a joint German and U.K. military unit stationed near Berlin to see a demonstration of their bridge-building amphibious vehicles.

-Later on Thursday afternoon, he visited an organic farm 80 kilometers (50 miles) northeast of the capital where he helped make an orange-colored cheese with a crown imprint.
+Later on Thursday afternoon, he was expected at an organic farm 80 kilometers (80 miles) northeast of the German capital where he will help make an orange-colored cheese with a crown imprint.

-His drive to the countryside was slowed down by torrential rain, and he had to skip a tour of the cowshed with newborn calves.
-Still, Charles had enough time to try a special, crown-shaped cake made by the farm’s pastry chef in his honor.

-When the king’s motorcade left the farm, a few royal fans huddled under umbrellas on a nearby lawn shouted in German “Long live the king,” as Charles waved good-bye from his car.